Federated Search: The Options

 Deploying a search over distributed and possibly heterogeneous data sets, and receiving in return a unified search results list.

-There are two distinct approaches to federated search, which can be labelled as index-time merging and query-time merging.
+There are two distinct approaches to federated search, which can be labeled as index-time merging and query-time merging.
 The pros and cons of these are outlined below.

 In most circumstances, this is the faster and easier solution to implement.